The Nordic alternative protein research ecosystem

 Plant-based

 Plant-based research is the most established of the three alternative protein fields.
-Plant-based publications accounted for 60% of alternative protein publications in the years 2019-2023, and this pillar had the highest number of researchers across all Nordic countries (69% of researchers across the region), highlighting its relative maturity compared to the other two fields.
-This is further reflected in the broader diversity of institutions engaging in plant-based research, demonstrating a more widespread academic presence and a well-developed ecosystem.
+Plant-based publications accounted for 66% of alternative protein publications in the years 2020-2025, highlighting the field’s relative maturity compared with fermentation and cultivated meat.
+This is further reflected in the broader diversity of institutions engaging in plant-based research, demonstrating a more well-developed ecosystem.
 This extensive distribution of hubs suggests that plant-based science has transitioned from being an emerging discipline to a more mainstream research focus within food science and biotechnology faculties across the region.
+Half of the research institutes in the top 10 of leading European plant-based research organisations are Nordic.

 Fermentation

-Fermentation has rapidly been gaining traction as a transformative technology in recent years.
-22.5% of Nordic alternative protein publications focused on fermentation, with 23% of Nordic alternative protein researchers focusing on this area.
+Fermentation has rapidly been gaining traction as a transformative technology in recent years, representing 15% of European alternative protein publications between 2020 and 2025.
 The strong funding landscape for fermentation in the Nordics aligns with the academic research activity in this space.
-Finland is a clear leader, with VTT serving as the largest and most prominent research institution driving innovation in precision fermentation and biomass fermentation.
+Denmark is a clear leader, with DTU serving as the largest and most prominent research institution driving innovation in precision fermentation and biomass fermentation.
 Sweden also comes out strongly, with the University of Boras housing the Biotechnology research group at the Swedish Centre for Resource Recovery.
 While fermentation research is growing, it remains concentrated within a few key specialised hubs.

 Cultivated meat

-Cultivated meat remains the youngest and least widespread of the three fields, with 8.9% of alternative protein publications in the years 2019-2023 and 8% of total alternative protein researchers working in this area.
+Cultivated meat remains the youngest and least widespread of the three fields, with 9% of European alternative protein publications in the years 2020-2025

 Nordic alternative protein research hubs

 Several Nordic institutions have developed distinctive areas of expertise, such as the University of Copenhagen in Denmark and the Swedish Agricultural University, which focus their research on the plant-based pillar and serve as hubs with high research outputs in their particular area.
-Other institutions host research groups looking at all pillars, such as the University of Helsinki in Finland or the Norwegian Nofima, which is running research projects like GreenPlantFood (plant-based), ARRIVAL (fermentation, cultivated meat), and Food4Cells (cultivated meat).
+Other institutions host research groups looking at all three alternative protein pillars, such as the University of Helsinki or Nofima, which is running research projects like GreenPlantFood (plant-based), ARRIVAL (fermentation, cultivated meat), and Food4Cells (cultivated meat).

 Aarhus University